AstridDieguez/project-milestone-3/README.md

 You can also view *requirements.txt* to see all the required packages.

+6. This project uses the **React** library.
+Please make sure you have React installed on your local machine.

-6. Once app.py can run with all the required packages, your terminal should show the location of the program.
+7. Once app.py can run with all the required packages, your terminal should show the location of the program.
 Open the URL on your browser.

    Example: `Running on http://172.24.4.0:8080/`

-7. On the browser, use this flask app to search for information about any movies via TMDB API, leave and view comments and ratings, and see a Wikipedia link to more relevant information about a movie.
+8. On the browser, use this flask app to search for information about any movies via TMDB API, leave and view comments and ratings, edit/delete your ratings, and see a Wikipedia link to more relevant information about a movie.
 You will need to sign up for an account with a unique username.

 ## Questions
-1. *How did implementing your project differ from your expectations during project planning?*

-   I don't think my expectations for developing the project differed much from the actual implementation.
-I expected that the project would be using a database to store information about users and comments, and that I would have to implement a login system either via sessions or some other library to keep track of the current user.

-2. *Give a detailed description of 2+ technical issues and how you solved them (your process, what you searched, what resources you used)*

-   **a.** One technical issue I had was trying to figure out how to implement the Flask Login library.
-I did not know how to use the decorators and that I had to implement certain class functions for the user.
-I solved this by looking at various online resources that showed how to implement the flask login library.

-   **b.** Another technical issue I faced was trying to establish a relationship with the User table and the Comments table.
-It really came down to just not knowing the correct syntax for creating a foreign key, but after looking up documentation on it, I was able to connect the tables.
+1. *Describe three techincal problems in detail*

+   **a.** The first technical issue I encountered was how to connect my Javascript/React code with my Python Flask application.
+I did not realize that calling the react code was just a matter of setting up a blueprint in the Flask app to point to the location of the react code, and then calling that route in the react code.

+   **b.** The second technical issue I had was using the Javascript fetch function to get data from the server.
+I tried to use the function as if it was synchronous and it resulted in errors or unwanted results.
+I figured out that I had to access the data retrieved inside the fetch function since, the data would not be immediately available, and thus could not be set to a variable in a higher scope.

+   **c.** The third technical issue of this project was using state variables.
+I had an issue where I would try to get the value of a state variable in a render, but the result would be inconsistent or null.
+I looked online and saw that state variables' values are not consistent throughout different renders.
+If I wanted a variable for this purpose, I had to use a "useRef" variable.

+2. *Describe the hardest part and most valuable learning portion of the overall project*

+   The hardest part of this project was learning React without any prior knowledge about it.
+It took me a while to get used to how the React library worked with HTML and Javascript to create a webpage using state variables.
+Also loading and fetching data from the server was challenging to do using the fetch function.
+I did not realize that it was asynchronous, and that data had to be handled within the function.
+I think that the most valuable learning portion of this project was learning React because of how useful it is in creating web apps.